pjsilvestre/CS157A-21/Project_Proposal.md

 ## Non-Functional Issues

 ### Device Support
-A user should be able to access a functional application on local PC (e.g. desktop, laptop, phone).
+A user should be able to access a functional application on local PC (e.g. desktop, laptop).

 ### Performance
 Basic application I/O operations and queries should succeed with a fast response time.